dickieirwin/vic_sass/README.md

 The watch task is set to look for changes to .scss, .html and .php files.
 If a change occurs grunt will run the dev task as above.
 It also uses [live reload](https://github.com/gruntjs/grunt-contrib-watch#optionslivereload), if you are working on a development .php file from this repo it will automatically refresh any of these open .php files in your browser.
 [How?](https://github.com/gruntjs/grunt-contrib-watch/blob/master/docs/watch-examples.md#enabling-live-reload-in-your-html)

+##Plumbing task

+You can run these directly if you need.

+### `grunt bless`

+Split the CSS output into multiple files to work around Internet Explorer's 4096-selector limitation.
+Requires the output of the sass task to work on.

+### `grunt sass:[task]`

+Compile the .scss files.
+Never just run 'grunt sass'!
+If you do have a need to use this task, specify a target, either sass:dev or sass:prod.

 Saaweeeet.